eraofchaos/eraofchaos.github.io/units/Evil Sorceress.md

 ---
 title: "Evil Sorceress"
 permalink: /units/Evil Sorceress/
-excerpt: "Units She was once the holy maiden of the Temple of Baa.
+excerpt: "Era of Chaos Units.
+Units.
+Era of Chaos She was once the holy maiden of the Temple of Baa.
 Her skin is naturally covered in runes, granting her fearsome powers like those of demons."
 unitID: 709
-last_modified_at: 2021-02-09
+last_modified_at: 2021-02-19
-lang: en
+locale: en
 ref: "Evil Sorceress"
 toc: true
 ---